Ilan12346-maya/XinputBridge/README.md

 ## Installation Instructions

-### ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

-After installing the DLLs mentioned below, games will only function if xinputbridge is open.
-If it's closed, most games might not start.
-This behavior is expected in the current version.
-Generaly as well as workaround it's recommended to utilize a separate container.
+Generaly it's recommended to utilize a separate container.
-Apparently, on DarkOS, wine8.18 wow64 offers more stability.

-If this bothers you, we suggest waiting for the next version.
+wine 9.3 should be the most stable atm.

 ### Mobox: